 Today, one of the most promising and increasingly utilized class of drugs for the treatment of type 2 diabetes is GLP-1 receptor agonists, which are proven to enhance insulin sensitivity and secretion.

-Today, one of the most promising and increasingly utilized class of drugs for the treatment of type 2 diabetes is GLP-1 receptor agonists, which are proven to enhance insulin sensitivity and secretion.
-NPM-119, our GLP-1 receptor agonist implant candidate, is designed to ensure continuous dosing for at least 6 months.
+NPM-119, our GLP-1 receptor agonist implant under development, is designed to ensure continuous dosing for at least 6 months.
 It can be inserted in a quick, outpatient procedure by a healthcare professional and eliminate the inconvenience of taking daily pills and/or weekly injections for patients with type 2 diabetes.

 Feline pre-diabetes and diabetes is the result of a cat’s inability to produce enough insulin to balance blood sugar or glucose levels and is frequently caused by obesity.
 Left untreated, it can lead to weight loss, loss of appetite, vomiting, dehydration, severe depression, problems with motor function, coma, and even death.
 Due to an increasing number of inactive, obese cats that primarily live indoors, feline diabetes is likely to be on the rise in the U.S.